 Naturally the investigation revived two years later in 1989 as the Lincoln Savings and Loan institution spectacularly collapsed to the tune of a $3 billion loss to the federal government.
 An incredible 23,000 plus bondholders of the bank suffered wipeout losses along with countless investors who saw their entire life savings evaporate overnight.
 What caught the attention of journalists who investigated the mess were the major political donations Mr. Keating had directed to the campaigns of five senators.
 These questionably generous donations amounted to $1.3 million.

 The Senate Ethics Committee began a long-running investigation into pressure which it was alleged the Keating 5 had brought to bear two years earlier on the FHLBB.
 Three of the five accused Senators, Cranston, DeConcini, and Riegle, were found guilty of unethically interfering with the government investigation of the bank that might have allowed them to wind down the bank before it imploded at a loss of billions of dollars.
 Of the three, only Senator Cranston received an official reprimand from the Senate.
 Both Senators John McCain and John Glenn were fully cleared of any charges of wrongdoing by the investigatory committee.
-Yet the two men still received a minor slap on the risk in being told that they had “exercised poor judgment” in being at all involved.
+Yet the two men still received a minor slap on the wrist in being told that they had “exercised poor judgment” in being at all involved.

 Each of the Keating Five senators was allowed to serve out their remaining Senate terms.
 When it was time for reelection, both McCain and Glenn ran again.
 The two men each held onto their seats.
 McCain emerged apparently unscathed, as he was able to run for the President of the United States twice, emerging as the official 2008 campaign Republic Party nominee.